 - What is the severity level of the patient’s symptoms?

-- What are the major triggers (for instance, stressful life events)?
+- What are the significant triggers (for instance, stressful life events)?

 - What factors alleviate the symptoms?